Back to Learning Center

 Factors in Texas Divorce and Property Decisions

-• Financial situation of each spouse;
+• Financial situation of each spouse

-• Age of each spouse;
+• Age and health of each spouse

-• Fault in the breakup of the marriage;
+• Fault in the breakup of the marriage

-• Nature of property;
+• Nature and liquidity of assets

-• Separate property size and nature; and
+• Separate property and potential inheritances

 Learn More